 “I’ve talked to Northern Arizona the past two weeks, and Washington last month,” Aquaah said.

-Aquaah is hoping for some attention from the Pac-12, specifically Arizona State, USC and Colorado.
+Aquaah is hoping for some attention from the Pac-12, specifically Arizona State

 [MORE WCEC: Johnson Talks Recruiting]

 • 2017 West Hills (Calif.)
 Chaminade prospect Remy Martin

 is more than just a potent potable – he’s quite the potent point guard.

 With 11 minutes left and his team down by 10, Martin scored five points in less than two minutes, driving the lane and hitting a three-pointer.